What do you think is the #1 skill your child needs to Succeed in life?

 Learning is very important to sustain your child’s confidence in the long run.

-To build this desire, use conversations and activities!
+To build this desire, use conversations and confidence building activities!

 And instead of pushing it to your child directly, you can instigate the fire in them.